IcaliaLabs/dojo/frontend-training/html-css-training/week_one/01/README.md

    7. Layout and grouping tags (esp. `<div>`, `<main>`, `<section>`, and `<span>`)
    8. Tables and forms are optional but encouraged

+Check out the [practice/](/practice/) subdirectory in this directory, which you can use to start building your static portfolio.

 ## Self Study

 ### Codecademy Introduction to HTML Course